Simple vs. Compound Interest Explained

 finance interest

 Simple interest is calculated on the original principal only.
 Compound interest is calculated on the principal plus all previously earned interest.
-That one difference produces very different results over time.
+That one difference produces very different results over time, and understanding which type applies to your loan or investment changes how you evaluate it.

 The simple interest formula